-Akers Settlers in the United States in the 17th Century
+Akers Settlers in United States in the 17th Century

-Akers Settlers in the United States in the 18th Century
+Akers Settlers in United States in the 18th Century

-Akers Settlers in the United States in the 19th Century
+Akers Settlers in United States in the 19th Century

-Akers Settlers in the United States in the 20th Century
+Akers Settlers in United States in the 20th Century

 The Akers Family Crest was acquired from the Houseofnames.com archives.
 The Akers Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.